alexandre-hallaine/Rainfall/level2/walkthrough.md

 }
 ```

 Let's focus on the `p` function.
 It reads input using the `gets` function, which is known to be unsafe due to its potential for causing buffer overflows, as it lacks a mechanism to limit the number of bytes read.
+This will allow us to overflow the buffer and overwrite the return address of the `p` function.

 Let's analyze the stack layout of our program:
 ```bash